vittoriofortino84/EDTOX/README.md

 ## 2_5_PPI_wTO.R
 ppi Network from StringDB for Homo Sapiens

-# 3. Scripts used for intra tuning and optimization of the pipeline based on  different genesets from Random walk and network edges
+# 3. Intra tuning and optimization of the pipeline based on  different genesets from Random walk and network edges

 ## 3_1_Drug_matrix_tuner.R
 optmization of Drug Matrix